Alocaspi/Polymers-Kinetic-Mechanisms/README.md

     and [multistep](PS/PS_multistep) version are currently available with validated thermodynamic properties.
 - **Poly(ethylene terephthalate)** ([PET](PET)): a single semi-detailed [mechanism](PET)
     accounts for the pure polymer degradation considering a single condensed pseudo-phase.
+Thermodynamic properties have NOT been studied.
 - **Poly(vinyl chloride)** ([PVC](PVC)): the [mechanism](PVC) of [Marongiu et al. (2003)](https://doi.org/10.1016/S0165-2370(03)00024-X)
     is here reported and employed for the pure polymer degradation.
+Thermodynamic properties have NOT been studied.
 - Currently underway are models for **PA, PMMA, and PU** and condensed-phase interactions

 ## Experimental Data Availability